Skip to content

 • a clean mapping of EDF records to annotations: stages are a fixed integer number of seconds and annotations and epochs align to EDF record boundaries

-In practice, many records (especially from clinical studies) are EDF+D with less-than-ideal properties from the perspective of a clean, convenient analysis:
+In practice, many records (especially from clinical studies) are EDF+D with less-than-ideal properties from the perspective of clean and convenient analysis:

 • discontinuous segments (gaps); often only a single (largest) segment of interest, but not always